portainer/portainer-docs/docs/source/faq.rst

 How do I reset my Portainer password?
 =====================================

-At this stage, you cannot resest your password using Portainer if you have forgotten it.
+At this stage, you cannot reset your password using Portainer if you have forgotten it.
 You can however ask another Portainer admin to reset the password for you.

 There is an open feature request for this functionality which can be tracked on our GitHub repository `here. <https://github.com/portainer/portainer/issues/512>`__